kyle9021/prisma_bash_toolbox/README.md

 Disclaimer:

-This is a community toolkit and IS NOT supported nor maintained by PALO ALTO NETWORKS.
+This is a community toolkit and IS NOT supported nor maintained by Palo Alto Networks.
 Please review license before using.

 ## Requirements: